-- Does not take large swaths of parklands;
+- It does not take large swaths of parklands;

-- Provides immediate relief for Montgomery County residents north of Clarksburg and for Frederick County commuters;
+- Provides immediate relief for Montgomery County residents north of Clarksburg and Frederick County commuters;

 - Drives economic growth by connecting to economic development priorities (e.g., National Harbor).

-Hucker concluded with a request that Franchot and State Treasurer Nancy Kopp (D) “remand the pre-solicitation request report back to MDOT and direct them to adopt those changes, and to win the support of the local elected officials behind me.”
+Mr. Franchot and State Treasurer Nancy Kopp (D) should remand the pre-solicitation request report back to MDOT and direct the agency to adopt their plan instead.

 - Marc Elrich, Montgomery County Executive